28th Annual Texas Environmental Superconference

 - Environmental Issues in Distressed Asset Transactions – "Slump?
 I ain't in no slump . . .
 I just ain't hitting"

 - Ethical Issues Involving Parallel Proceedings – "When you come to a fork in the road, take it"

 As always, there are steep discounts for governmental attendees.
 As noted, registration is online at www.texenrls.org.
 Although registration must be made online, participants have the option of paying online by credit card or by mailing a check, payable to "State Bar of Texas – Texas Environmental Superconference."
 Checks may be sent to: Texas Environmental Superconference, 600 Congress, Suite 1300, Austin, TX 78701.
 For further information, please contact Superconference@haynesboone.com.

-Superconference: Accreditation of this activityhas been applied for to the MCLE Committee of the State Bar of Texas for 12 Hours in Continuing Legal Education Credits, including 1.0 hour of Ethics.
-Certification has also been applied for to the Texas Board of Legal Specialization for continuing legal education requirements for attorneys and legal assistants in the following specialty fields, for 12 hours each: Administrative Law; Civil Trial Law; Civil Appellate Law; Oil, Gas and Mineral Law; and Real Estate.
+Superconference: Accreditation of this activity has been approved by the MCLE Committee of the State Bar of Texas for 12 Hours in Continuing Legal Education Credits, including 1.0 hour of Ethics.
+Certification has also been approved by the Texas Board of Legal Specialization for continuing legal education requirements for attorneys and legal assistants in the following specialty fields, for 12 hours each: Administrative Law; Civil Trial Law; Civil Appellate Law; Oil, Gas and Mineral Law; and Real Estate.

-Wednesday evening course: Accreditation of this activity has been applied to the MCLE Committee of the State Bar of Texas for 2.00 hours in Continuing Legal Education Credits.
-Certification has also been applied for to the Texas Board of Legal Specialization for continuing legal education requirements for attorneys and legal assistants in the following specialty fields, for 2.00 hours each: Administrative Law; Civil Trial Law; Civil Appellate Law; Oil, Gas and Mineral Law; and Real Estate.
+Wednesday evening course: Accreditation of this activity has been approved by the MCLE Committee of the State Bar of Texas for 2.00 hours in Continuing Legal Education Credits.
+Certification has also been approved by the Texas Board of Legal Specialization for continuing legal education requirements for attorneys and legal assistants in the following specialty fields, for 2.00 hours each: Administrative Law; Civil Trial Law; Civil Appellate Law; Oil, Gas and Mineral Law; and Real Estate.